Story of first cycling trip through Yunnan

 It is curious that once at home I still don’t have the feeling of having finished this journey by bicycle.
 Rather, I have the feeling that this has been just a first step for a new adventure.

-If you want to visit Yunnan, take a look at our 14 day Yunnan’s highlights trip and our organized route of 11 days around Yunnan, both we a driver and a guide.
+If you want to visit Yunnan, take a look at our 13 day Yunnan’s highlights trip with a driver and a guide.

 And if you found the post useful or interesting, don’t forget to leave a comment.
 Thanks!